Brought to you in partnership with Media Today.

 On the other hand, the percentage of people who consider North Korea as a “cooperative partner” continued to fall from 56.5 percent in 2007 to 41.9 percent in 2010 and 35.2 percent in 2015.
 Those who consider North Korea as a “target for support” was 21.8 percent in 2007 but decreased to 13 percent in 2017.

-Between 2007 and 2009, a survey of ‘social distance’, the perceived degree of remoteness between a member of a social group and members of another, showed that over 60 percent of people answered that they did ****not feel friendly toward North Korean defectors between.
-Less than 40 percent felt friendly toward North Korean defectors.
-In 2013, 42 percent said they felt friendly toward North Korean defectors and 45.9 percent answered positively in 2015.
+Between 2007 and 2009, a survey of ‘social distance’ (the perceived degree of remoteness between a member of a social group and members of another) found that less than 40 percent or respondents felt friendly toward North Korean defectors.
+In 2013, 42 percent had said they felt friendly toward North Korean defectors and 45.9 percent had answered positively in 2015.

 For a decade, starting in 2007, less than 20 percent answered that they were reluctant to have North Korean defectors as neighbors or colleagues.
 About 40 percent answered that they were reluctant to partner with a North Korean defector in business, and the number rose to 43 percent in 2017.
 In particular, 55.7 percent answered that they were reluctant to marry a North Korea defector in 2017.